 Marketview Liquor: The Place to Explore White Wines

-Whether you’re looking to push your palette, expand your knowledge on all the different white wines out there or find a Rochester-area wine tasting, Marketview Liquor is here to help.
-Explore our white wines today, available for online ordering, or pick up in store if you are near our Rochester, NY location.
+Whether you’re looking to push your palate, expand your knowledge of all the different white wines out there or find a Rochester-area wine tasting, Marketview Liquor is here to help.
+Explore our white wines today, available for online ordering, or pick them up in-store if you are near our Rochester, N.Y. location.
 We also offer free shipping on select bottles of six or more wines, as well as 10% mix and match case discounts – ideal if you’d like to try a few different wines at once, delivered directly to your door!

 There’s a story behind every bottle of white wine and a new world in every sip.
 Start experiencing them today.